 STUDENT RESIDENCE HALL SAFETY

-Maintaining a safe living environment is one of the fundamental missions of the Department of University Housing (DUH).
+Maintaining a safe living environment is one of the fundamental missions of the Division of University Housing.
 All residence hall entrances are equipped with hand geometry readers that control admittance, while room keys control access to the residents’ rooms and apartments.
-Many exterior doors are equipped with electronic alarms and/or security cameras that are monitored 24 hours per day by DUH personnel.
-Finally, the DUH employs a team of trained security staff that conducts continuous night walking patrols of all residence hall communities.
+Many exterior doors are equipped with electronic alarms and/or security cameras that are monitored 24 hours per day by University Housing personnel.
+Finally, University Housing employs a team of trained security staff that conducts continuous night walking patrols of all residence hall communities.

-In addition to the above measures, it is essential that the DUH have the support and cooperation of all residents to maximize individual and community safety and security.
+In addition to the above measures, it is essential that University Housing has the support and cooperation of all residents to maximize individual and community safety and security.
 Residents must never prop open doors or let unauthorized persons enter the buildings.
 Residents should always lock their room doors, and report suspicious persons or activities noted in or around their buildings.
-For more information, visit the DUH Web site www.uga.edu/housing or call 706-542-1421.
+For more information, visit the web site: www.uga.edu/housing or call 706-542-1421.

 When a crime has been committed at an off-campus location of a recognized student organization it should be reported to local law enforcement agencies.
-The University Police Department does not have jurisdiction off campus, but works with the local law enforcement agency, which will conduct the investigation, to obtain information about any incident as soon as possible after it has occurred.
+The University Police Department does not have jurisdiction off campus, but works with the local law enforcement agency, which will conduct the investigation to obtain information about any incident as soon as possible after it has occurred.
 Victims of criminal acts may obtain a copy of the police incident report from the agency of jurisdiction.
-The Office of Judicial Programs handles student violations of conduct regulations that occur off campus.
+The Office of Student Conduct handles student violations of conduct regulations that occur off campus.